Tournament Link – Coming Soon

 - Players or any persons associated with a player (i.e. parents, coaches, friends or family) are expected to give due respect to the host clubs, their members, officials, other players and any other person associated with the tournament.

 - Misconduct, whether on or off the court, will result in penalties against the player and any Player Support Team Member (coach, trainer, manager, agent, medical or para-medical personnel and/or family member, tournament guest, or other similar associate) of a player.
-Tennis BC has a no-tolerance policy towards abusive or inappropriate behavior.
+Tennis BC has a no-tolerance policy towards abusive or inappropriate behaviour.